rsn93323/VehiclesBlockingBikesModel/README.md

 # VehiclesBlockingBikes

-This MVC Web Application was used to learn the process of creating a Full-Stack web application with ASP.Net and Angular
+This project was used to learn the process of creating a MVC Full-Stack web application with ASP.Net and Angular

 Here is the link to AWS Hosted website